Genre fiction: Fantasy

 Fantasy is a genre of fiction that uses magic or other supernatural elements as a main plot element, theme, or setting.
 Many works within the genre take place in imaginary worlds where magic and magical creatures are common.
 Fantasy is generally distinguished from the genres of science fiction and horror by the expectation that it steers clear of scientific and macabre themes, respectively, though there is a great deal of overlap among the three, all of which are subgenres of speculative fiction.
 Fantasy works frequently feature a medieval setting.

 Romance

 The romance novel or "romantic novel" primarily focuses on the relationship and romantic love between two people, and must have an "emotionally satisfying and optimistic ending."
 There are many subgenres of the romance novel including fantasy, historical, science fiction, same sex romantic fiction, and paranormal fiction.

-There is a prose-fiction form of romance, which Walter Scott defined as "a fictitious narrative in prose or verse; the interest of which turns upon marvellous and uncommon incidents".
+According to Romance Writers of America's data, the most popular subgenres are romantic suspense, contemporary romance, historical romance, erotic romance, paranormal romance, and young adult romance.

-According to Romance Writers of America's data, the most popular subgenres are: romantic suspense, contemporary romance, historical romance, Erotic romance, paranormal romance, and young adult romance.
+The romantic novel is not to be confused with romance as a literary form, which Walter Scott defined as "a fictitious narrative in prose or verse; the interest of which turns upon marvellous and uncommon incidents".